Unhappy Canada vows to retaliate against any U.S. steel tariffs

 The Trump administration - which Freeland generally describes as the most protectionist since the 1930s - has sought to impose tariffs on Canadian softwood lumber and aircraft over the last year.

-Canada pushed back on both occasions and won a victory in January when a U.S. tribunal rejected Boeing Co’s calls for punitive duties against Bombardier Corp passenger jets.
+Canada pushed back on both occasions and won a victory in January when a U.S. tribunal rejected Boeing Co’s (BA.N) calls for punitive duties against Bombardier Corp (BBDb.TO) passenger jets.

 “We will always be there to defend workers and industry.
 We showed it on softwood lumber and showed it with the Boeing case,” Trade Minister Francois-Philippe Champagne told reporters in Ottawa.